JairMontenegro/Relational-database/README.md

 ## 17. Use of SERIAL type

 The `SERIAL` type turns your column into an `INT` with a `NOT NULL` constraint, and it automatically increments when a new row is added.
-You can add a constraint like `NOT NULL` next to the data type.

 ## 18. Insert multiple rows